 Daytime pictures have bright color, average clarity and plenty of depth whether the camera was placed in bright sunlight or heavy timber.

 Night pictures have pros and cons.
 There is a decent amount of flash range, but the pictures do have a slight halo (more light in the center of the image - less on the edges of the photo).
-The Force Dark has three modes in the settings that control night image quality:
+The Spypoint Force-Dark game trail camera has three modes in the settings that control night image quality:

 IR Boost- Max flash range but higher frequency of blurry images